For fastest response, please send us an email at richard@cahanlaw.com or text (512) 843-8955

 Who Can Legally Challenge A Will Or Contest A Probate Matter?

-To contest a will, you have to be impacted; you have to be somebody who would have benefitted otherwise.
+To contest a will, you must be impacted; you have to be somebody who would have benefitted otherwise.

 How Long Can You Go Back And Challenge A Probate Or A Will?